sjchin88/MERN-socialappfullstack/README.md

     - [ ] delete comments
 - [ ] Improvements:
     - [ ] improve how datas are add, retrieve and edit in the backend to improve the efficiency of the operations
-    - [ ] improve documentations, include a final list of api end points available with explanation.
+    - [ ] improve documentations, include a final list of api end points available with explanation (Ongoing effort)
 - [ ] Multi-language Support
     - [ ] Chinese